Atala (novella): Nature and wilderness

 In the prologue, Chateaubriand starts the novella with a vividly detailed description of the natural environment of formerly French North America more than two pages long.
 The expanse of wilderness is portrayed as empty and its nature as an Eden, referring to the biblical Garden of Eden.
 Throughout the text, this image of the New World as empty wilderness is also used to overlook the presence of indigenous peoples.

 While the book's accuracy on the subject of the North American flora is a controversial matter, it seems to be agreed that Chateaubriand never saw much of the southern territories he describes and his descriptions are based on naturalists' books.
+Some critics, however, argue that this is a deliberate decision, intended to relate the landscape of America to that of biblical and Miltonesque Eden, creating an extended metaphor of a paradise both post and pre-fall, symbolizing the internal conflict of the character's hearts.